 Ross provides further advice on the best way to conduct infrastructure asset management planning.

 Yeah.
-I think I had a small laugh to myself there because in New Zealand we have mandatory requirement to do these.
+I think I had a small laugh to myself there because in New Zealand we have a mandatory requirement to do these.

 By far and the way, the best way to do asset planning is to do your own thinking.

-Get some help around structure from EFC Network or from Heather.
+Get some help around the structure from EFC Network or from Heather.
 Get some help around step 1 to 15, or whatever it is that you’re looking at.

 If you outsource your thinking, then somebody else will do your thinking – but in New Zealand, every single cycle of plans we end up doing some… my business ends up doing some because people can’t organize themselves to get them done on time.

-So there’s that catch-22 – but my first advice would be get help when you need it like what Heather is saying, but make sure you do ask your own questions and do your own thinking because that’s where the learning takes place.
+So there’s that catch-22 – but my first advice would be, get help when you need it like what Heather is saying, but make sure you do ask your own questions and do your own thinking because that’s where the learning takes place.

 And that’s where you get the insights and can change things.
 Your own team will know or yourself will know your own system more intimately than anybody else.

 Heather: So it’s sort of one of these – buyer beware.
 Be careful.